Loathing-Associates-Scripting-Society/philter/README.md

    - Your changes are not saved until you hit "Save All".
 To discard your changes, click any other link (e.g. Main Map) to exit the script.
    - You can also click the "Edit Database" tab to modify your choices.

 To actually run OCD, go to KoLmafia's main UI.
-From the top menu, select "Scripts", then "OCD Inventory Control.ash".
-(You can also run it by typing <kbd>OCD Inventory Control</kbd> in the gCLI).
+From the top menu, select "Scripts", then "ocd-cleanup.ash".
+(You can also run it by typing `ocd-cleanup` in the gCLI).

 - If you haven't categorized all items yet, OCD asks you whether to continue.
 Click "Yes" to stop the script and go back to categorize other items.
 Click "No" to allow OCD to process items you have categorized.